Watch Out for the Most Common Causes of Brain Damage

 A brain injury is not easy to recover from.
 It requires a lengthy rest period, multiple check-ups with doctors, physical therapy, and even surgery in severe cases.
 On top of that, a brain injury could also lead to a permanent disability, such as vision loss, hearing loss, and even paralysis.

 If you have suffered a traumatic brain injury due to someone else’s negligence, such as in a car accident that wasn’t your fault or a slip-and-fall due to wet, unmarked floors, then you deserve compensation.
 Thankfully, with help from the right attorney, you can get just that.
-Call our firm, The Lenahan Law Firm, at (214) 295-1008 to speak with an experienced Dallas personal injury attorney and find out what your legal options are.
+Call our firm, The Lenahan Law Firm, at (214) 295-1008 to speak with an experienced Dallas brain injury attorney and find out what your legal options are.